Tiendil/feeds.fun/README.md

 # TODO (remove before merge)

-- italic in info panels? like on login widget
 - show only single warning: subscribe to collections or set API key
 - what with github buttons
 - does bg colors too dark?